gdt050579/AppCUI-rs/docs/chapter-2/surface/images.md

 To create an image, use the class `Image` with the following construction methods:
 1. `Image::new(width,height)` creates an image with a specific size.
 That image will be filled with a transparent pixel that you can later change
-2. `Image::with_str(...)` creates a 16 color image based on a string representation.
+2. `Image::from_str(...)` creates a 16 color image based on a string representation.

 ## Methods